 Did the department make any changes in the last year?
 If so, what were the major ones?

-Tell be about the relationship of your department with other hospital department: what are the points of contact?
+Tell be about the relationship of your department with other hospital departments.
+What are the points of contact?
 What is the nature of the relationship with other departments?
-How does the mutual work take place?
+How does mutual work take place?

 Are people from different departments cooperating or helping each other?
-Is there a between department help?
+Are there between-department collaborations that provide help?
 If so, in which ways?

 Are there any difficulties or obstacles in working with other departments?
 If so, what are they?